Meet Jeannie

 The Offspring: O1, O2, and O3.
 Technically adults, they’re making their way in the world and surprise me every day.
 I am a proud mom.
 I’ll tell you, this adult kid thing is working out for me.

-The Son-In-Law: O1 was married a couple of years ago, but SIL has been around the house since the two were in high school.
+The Sons-In-Law: O1 was married a couple of years ago, but SIL has been around the house since the two were in high school.
 He’s a bit serious, and sometimes I think he doesn’t know what to make of me, but he loves oldest and makes her happy.
 That’s most important.

 The Grandbabies: A girl and a boy are the lights of my life.